 Fortunately, there are relatively calm sections between the rapids where you can readjust your footing (firmly wedged into the sides of the raft), and exchange quips with the Wavehunters guides.

-The trip finishes with some larking around in a safer area of the river: If you’ve not capsized by this time, there’s a good chance you’ll now end up in the river anyway.
-They say that swallowing water from the Padas river will make you sick – unless you do so after being thrown out of the boat.
-The only stomach-churning we experienced was from the sudden 6-foot drops and spinning around as the boat occasionally slipped out of control.
+The trip finishes with some larking around in a safer area of the river.
+If you’ve not capsized by this time, there’s a good chance you’ll now voluntarily end up jumping in the river anyway.
+They say that swallowing water from the Padas river will make you sick – unless you do so after jumping or being thrown out of the boat.

 Back at Rayoh, we pulled our rafts ashore before changing into dry clothes and then tucking into a Malaysian barbecue.
 While our clothes dried, we checked out the photos and films taken by the Wavehunters organizers and guests.
 We then took the train again back down to Beaufort, thoroughly knackered!